Canker Sores: 7 Common Causes, How to Treat & Home Remedies

 In addition to celiac disease, the appearance of mouth sores can be a symptom of AIDS.
 However, canker sores in the presence of AIDS are often large, very frequent, take longer to heal due to the compromised immune system.

-What to do: If you suspect you have been exposed to HIV or that you have AIDS, you should see your doctor immediately to initiate prompt treatment.
+How to treat: If you suspect you have been exposed to HIV or that you have AIDS, you should see your doctor immediately to initiate prompt treatment.
 Check-out the most common symptoms of AIDS

 When to see the doctor